Graduate Student Dissertation Research Travel Award

 All Northwestern University doctoral students in their second year and beyond are eligible to apply.
 Applications from students conducting exploratory thesis research are particularly encouraged.

-Additionally, applicants who have received a previous research grant from the Buffett Institute must have submitted a post-award report before applying for a new grant.
+Applicants who have received a previous grant from Northwestern Buffett must have submitted a post-award report before applying for a new award.

 These awards may not be used for: